-Japan Fair Trade Commission (JFTC) Complaint: The JFTC received unspecified complaints alleging that the Company's business practices are, in some way, a violation of Japanese law.
+Japan Fair Trade Commission (JFTC) Complaint.
+The JFTC received unspecified complaints alleging that the Company's business practices are, in some way, a violation of Japanese law.
 On September 29, 2009, the JFTC issued a cease and desist order concluding that the Company's Japanese licensees were forced to cross-license patents to the Company on a royalty-free basis and were forced to accept a provision under which they agreed not to assert their essential patents against the Company's other licensees who made a similar commitment in their license agreements with the Company.
 The cease and desist order seeks to require the Company to modify its existing license agreements with Japanese companies to eliminate these provisions while preserving the license of the Company's patents to those companies.
-The Company disagrees with the company has invoked its right under Japanese law to an administrative hearing before the JFTC.
+The Company disagrees with the conclusions that it forced its Japanese licensees to agree to any provision in the parties' agreements and that those provisions violate the Japanese Antimonopoly Act.
+The Company has invoked its right under Japanese law to an administrative hearing before the JFTC.
 In February 2010, the Tokyo High Court granted the Company's motion and issued a stay of the cease and desist order pending the administrative hearing before the JFTC.
-The JFTC has held hearings on 32 different dates, with the next hearing scheduled for July 20, 2016.
+The JFTC has held hearings on 33 different dates, with the next hearing scheduled for January 17, 2017

-Korea Fair Trade Commission (KFTC) Complaint.
-On January 4, 2010, the KFTC issued a written decision finding that the Company had violated Korean law by offering certain discounts and rebates for purchases of its CDMA chipsets and for including in certain agreements language requiring the continued payment of royalties after all licensed patents have expired.
+Korea Fair Trade Commission (KFTC) Complaint On January 4, 2010, the KFTC issued a written decision finding that the Company had violated Korean law by offering certain discounts and rebates for purchases of its CDMA chipsets and for including in certain agreements language requiring the continued payment of royalties after all licensed patents have expired.
 The KFTC levied a fine, which the Company paid and recorded as an expense in fiscal 2010.
 The Company appealed to the Seoul High Court, and on June 19, 2013, the Seoul High Court affirmed the KFTC's decision.
 On July 4, 2013, the Company filed an appeal with the Korea Supreme Court.
 There have been no material developments during fiscal 2016 with respect to this matter.

 Korea Fair Trade Commission (KFTC) Investigation.
 On March 17, 2015, the KFTC notified the Company that it is conducting an investigation of the Company relating to the Korean Monopoly Regulation and Fair Trade Act (MRFTA).
 On November 13, 2015, the Company received a case Examiner's Report (ER) prepared by the KFTC's investigative staff.
 The ER alleges, among other things, that the Company is in violation of Korean competition law by licensing its patents exhaustively only to device manufacturers and requiring that its chipset customers be licensed to the Company's intellectual property.
 The ER also alleges that the Company obtains certain terms, including royalty terms, that are unfair or unreasonable in its license agreements through negotiations that do not conform to Korean competition law.
 The ER proposes remedies including modifications to certain business practices and monetary penalties.
+On May 27, 2016, the Company submitted a written response to the ER.
+The KFTC is holding hearings, which commenced on July 20, 2016.
 It remains difficult to predict the outcome of this matter.
 The Company believes that its business practices do not violate the MRFTA.
 The Company continues to cooperate with the KFTC as it conducts its investigation.